 Another role involved working in a team of software developers on a commercially sold Windows application that gave new life to an antiquated telephony system.
 Having an actual separate test person in the group was a huge benefit to building a very solid application.
 This position taught a lot about several software development practices being used in larger corporations--and why they are so important.
 As a manager myself later, this experience helped me build a better programming department.

-My favorite operating system is Linux (which proves, if there was any doubt, my true geekiness), and although it can be frustrating at times if you don't know the right commands, it's also very rewarding when you can craft a script that automates a complex process.
-A friend of mine once remarked that "Linux is for adults!" and I soon demonstrated by accidentally deleting all the files in an accounting system just because I put in a space where it didn't belong (fortunately, we were able to restore everything from backups before anyone knew!).
+My favorite operating system to play with is Linux (and if that doesn't prove my geekiness, would it help to mention I use a customized Raspberry Pi to stream my music library?), and although it can be frustrating at times if you don't know the right commands, it's also very rewarding when you can craft a script that automates a complex process.
+A friend of mine once remarked that "Linux is for adults!" and I soon demonstrated by accidentally deleting all the files in an accounting system just because I put in a space where it didn't belong (fortunately, we were able to restore everything from backups before anyone found out!).

 The most important thing I've learned over the years is that one should never stop learning.
 Every project is different, every customer important, and no one technological solution is the one answer for everyone.